—- Eyewitness account —-

 Opportunity cost, push/pull.
 To climb or not to.

-Push comes to shove, if turned around, would the men be sent to Kham Chi Hoa – our city jail per “America in Vietnam”, 41.4 per cent of people shared this appraisal about fear of reprisal.
+Push comes to shove, should we turn around, would the men be sent to Kham Chi Hoa – our city jail per “America in Vietnam”, 41.4 per cent of people shared this appraisal about fear of reprisal.

 The jail later was wide open at the change of the guards.
-Or worse, as in Killing -Field chapter e.g. beheaded for wearing glasses?!? so the government does not bother with feeding and reeducating (Hue 68).
+Or worse, as in the Killing -Field chapter e.g. beheaded for wearing glasses?!? so, the government does not bother with feeding and reeducating (Hue 68 was still on our mind).
 Not unfounded, since I grew up with episodes of Cambodia “cap duon” (beheading).
-I got goose bumps every time I passed the Cambodian embassy (confirmed when I took a trip later and saw skulls-exhibit at the village of Ba Chi.)
+I got goose bumps every time I passed the Cambodian embassy (that fear was confirmed when years later I saw the skulls-exhibit at the village of Ba Chi.)
 Growing up eye-witnessing a monk-burning at that same intersection was enough.

 Since I barely got my first beer for passing the SAT:” Mama, life has just begun”.

-What about the children and their later medical studies, given family high hopes and expectations.
-For others, like my other half-uncle in the Navy. to stay was to endure re-education, a price to reunite with his mom/brother – a train conductor – from up North.
+What about the children and their future medical studies, given my family high hopes and expectations.
+For others, like my other half-uncle in the Navy. to stay meant to endure re-education, a price to reunite with his mom/brother who was a train conductor – from up North.

 Without embarkation papers at the Embassy was one thing.
-To leap on the barge on a civilian’s verbal get-out-of-jail card was another (Nixon’s nose grew longer in my vivid imagination).
+To leap on the barge on a civilian’s verbal get-out-of-jail card was another (Nixon’s nose grew longer in my vivid imagination – while many among us cursed Kissinger loudly for his China card).

 Suddenly, a unanimous decision made itself, like a poker last draw.
-My brother-in-law tossed the car key to a bystander, the shirtless one who had made several passes (canh me) while we were frightened and frustrated with indecision.
+My brother-in-law tossed the car key to a bystander, shirtless and made a few passes back and forth (canh me) watching us frightened and frustrated with indecision.

 To this day, no one knows where the car is …

-and over the course of those 24 hours, not just key to the car, but key to the country got changed hands (2:30PM) “Infinity in the – empty – palm of your hand”.
-Our decent reached its bottom before rising.
+and over the course of less than 24 hours, not just key to the car, but key to the country got changed hands (2:30PM) “Infinity in the – empty – palm of your hand”.

 No more time.
-The whole city was like a wet sponge that soaked up sweat and sulfur, blood and tears.
-Catholic paratroopers shot each other to avoid the doctrinally forbidden sin of suicide.
-Last say was cut short by the sound of self-inflicted shots.
+The whole city was a wet sponge that soaked up sweat and sulfur, blood and tears.
+Catholic paratroopers shot each other to work around doctrinally forbidden sin (of suicide).
+No one had the last say, or if there were, it’s the sound of self-inflicted shots.

 Apprehension and anticipation, anxiety and anger all imploded (what had God wrought!).
-Like my friend, out of self-preservation, who jumped – we hopped (Thoa, this is for you in San Diego.
+Like my friend who jumped – we hopped (Thoa, this is for you in San Diego.
 Who could see the future.)

-My brother – a divorcee – while catching his breath after the half-hearted climb – noticed some weeping girls.
+My brother while catching his breath noticed some weeping girls.
 With them only a few violins as carry-on and not a single embarkation pass.
+We could then breathe in fresh air having dropped behind bunker’s wall.

-Then, more folks joined in, among them my math teachers.
-It struck me as odd that they had on slick tailored white shirts, for A/C air trip (all day we saw only soak-wet shirts) The genius twins looked so out of place, against the backdrop of blood-stained barge.
-Since I had never seen them outside of school setting, their squatting among us commoners – mandarin among the mass – signified a reversal of social order.
+Then, as the next convoy arrived, more climbed over and joined in, among whom, my math teachers.
+It struck me as odd since they had on slick tailored white shirts, for an A/C air trip (all day we saw only soak-wet shirts) The genius twins looked so out of place, against the backdrop of that blood-stained barge.
+Since I had never seen them outside of school setting, their squatting among us commoners – mandarin among the mass – signified a real reversal of social order.
 A reality reset.

 Oh, how society would remarkably improve if everyone behaved as fellow species on an inter-galactic travel i.e. long-haul civility (win/win) vs short-term cannibalism (zero sum).